sachinpatil-soc/30-Day-SOC-Analyst-Challenge-2025/🚀Day#13:Splunk Basics – HTTP Log Analysis.md

 ## 🖥️ Lab Setup

 	•	Software Availability: Splunk is installed and accessible.
 	•	Data Source: JSON-formatted Zeek-style HTTP logs.
-	•	Data Ingestion: Log file needs to be downloaded and uploaded to Splunk.
+	•	Data Ingestion: Log files need to be downloaded and uploaded to Splunk.

-## 📥 Download HTTP Log file
+##  <a href=""> 📥 Download HTTP Log file </a>

 ## ⚙️ Steps to Upload HTTP Log into Splunk